MICA 2 offers significantly more computing power

 The MICA product family develops into a universal modular platform to capture data, process it at the machine level, and exchange it in wireless and wired fashion.
 New MICA versions are expanding possibilities even further.
 The MICA 2 offers three to five times the computing power of the MICA Basic for demanding data acquisition and processing.

-By integrating the OpenSource time-series database InfluxDB and the dashboard software Grafana, analysis and visualisation can also be performed directly on the MICA.
+By integrating the OpenSource time-series database InfluxDB and the dashboard software Grafana, analysis and visualization can also be performed directly on the MICA.
 For OEMs, customers, and third-party developers, HARTING also offers MICA kits which can be equipped with customer-specific function boards.

 Sensor and data fusion with the MICA can quickly add value, particularly in the production of circuit boards and other manufacturing and quality assurance processes.
 For example, with a combination of RFID tags on circuit boards with energy, compressed air and optical sensors, a production line can be monitored, production steps can be correlated with energy consumption at any time, and data for predictive maintenance can be collected and preprocessed.